AndrewstheBuilder/Leet-Code-Intuitions/Problem_Solving_Steps.md

 7. Verification Process
   a.
 Spend time looking for improvements: style, maintainability, etc.
   b.
 Show that you are a great coder who cares about writing quality code.

+### For optimizing
+- Look for bottlenecks, unnecessary work, and duplicated work.
+- Optimizing with space and time.
+  - What is the best conceivable runtime?